mattfbacon/typst-bot/README.md

 and start the container with `docker compose up -d`.

+### Public Instance

+Here is a link you can use to invite a public instance run by [@frozolotl](https://github.com/frozolotl): https://discord.com/oauth2/authorize?client_id=1183804211264225301&permissions=3072&scope=bot

 ## License

 AGPL.
 Use `?source` to get a link to the source from deployments of the bot.